Skip to main content

 To convert between units, you multiply by a conversion factor which is a magical ratio equal to one.

-Example 5.1.1.
+Example 5.1.2.

-Suppose a star cruiser travels at \(90 \text{ km/hr}\text{.}\) To express this in meters per second:
+Suppose a star cruiser travels at \(90\, \frac{\text{km}}{\text{hr}}\text{.}\) To express this in meters per second:

-Both of the two conversion factors are fractions that equal one and stem from the following: \(1000 \, \text{m} = 1 \, \text{km}\) and \(3600 \, \text{s} = 1 \, \text{h}\text{.}\)
+Both of the two conversion factors are fractions that equal one and stem from the following: \(1000\, \text{m} = 1\, \text{km}\) and \(3600\, \text{s} = 1\, \text{hr}\text{.}\)

-For example, start with the expression \(3600 \, \text{s} = 1 \, \text{h} \text{.}\)
+For example, start with the expression \(3600\, \text{s} = 1\, \text{hr} \text{.}\)

-If you divide both sides by 3600 s, you get \(1 = \frac{1 \, \text{h}}{3600 \, \text{s}}\text{.}\) This tells us that multiplying any quantity by this fraction is like casting a harmless illusion; it doesn’t change the true value of a quantity, only the form in which it’s expressed.
-In other words, you’re not altering reality, just viewing it through a different unit’s lens.
+This tells us that multiplying any quantity by either of these fraction that equal \(1\) is like casting a harmless illusion; it doesn’t change the true value of a quantity, only the form in which it’s expressed.

 It’s like casting a chain of transmutation spells, each one carefully crafted so the old unit cancels and the new one takes its place.
 As long as your units behave, your math will too.

-While there’s no universal conversion for all situations below are some common conversions that will occur during the first part of of our journey through classical physics:
+While there’s no universal conversion for all situations, below are some common conversions that will occur during the first part of of our journey through classical physics:

 • Length

-• \(\displaystyle 1.609 \, \text{kilometers} = 1 \, \text{mile}\)
+• \(\displaystyle 1.609 \, \text{km} = 1 \, \text{mi}\)

 • Mass